-The Trustee of the Scheme is aware that the issue will affect the Scheme, and has already considered this in detail.
+The Trustee of the Scheme is aware that the issue will affect the Scheme and has already considered this in detail.
 Work is ongoing as further guidance becomes available.
 Under the ruling schemes are required to backdate benefit adjustments in relation to GMP equalisation and provide interest on the backdated amounts.
 Further details are disclosed in Note 22 of the financial statements.

 On 20 November 2020, the High Court handed down a further judgment on the GMP equalisation case in relation to the Lloyds banking group pension schemes.
 This follows from the original judgment in October 2018 which confirmed that schemes need to equalise pensions for the effect of unequal GMPs between males and females.
 This latest judgment confirms that defined benefit schemes which provide GMPs need to revisit and where necessary top up historic Cash Equivalent Transfer Values that were calculated based on unequalised benefits.
 The issues determined by the judgment arise in relation to many other defined benefit pension schemes.
+Further details are disclosed in Note 22 of the financial statements.